roostergrin/front-end-dev-test/README.md

   1. Fade In Effect or Slide in effect for checkerboard section
   2. Subtle animation on the percent numbers
-      - Feel free to set number to different topics
+      - Feel free to set the precent numbers to any topics

 ### Optional Features:
-  1.
+  1. Use of dev server
-  2. Blah
+  2. Front end framework
+  3.

 ### Icebox Features: